Home

 The days are getting short and with the cooler temperatures you don't need to be out at dawn.
 The bass have one thing on their mind and that is feeding to build body size and weight for the up coming winter.
 I have seen days where the Bass will feed all day!

 We start with similar patterns as in the spring.
-The bass are pushing bait fish into the shallows and up into the back of coves and feeder streams.
+The bass are pushing bait fish into the shallows in the fall and up into the back of coves and feeder streams.
 Look for schooling fish and bait activity and the Bass will be near by!

 I usually have at least three rod and reels ready to go and will start out with a jerk bait such as a RAPALA and make this act like a wounded bait fish with quick rod jerks followed by a pause.